MehulKhanna/PokeGrinder/readme.md

 ## Launching
 1. Run `start.cmd` or the `main.py` file.
 2. Please buy at least 1 ball for each rarity specified in the config before starting.
 3. The bot will take some time (depending on your hardware) to start.
-When it is ready it will do ;p in the channel you provided in `config.json` and then start grinding.
+When it is ready it will do `/pokemon` in the channel you provided in `config.json` and then start grinding.

 ## Stopping
 To stop the program simply close the command prompt or press ctrl+c in the command prompt.